-Approval of the proposal requires the affirmative vote of at least a majority of the shares of our common stock present in person or by proxy at the meeting and entitled to vote.
-Your board of directors recommends a vote "FOR" the approval of the advisory resolution on executive compensation.
+If a quorum is present at the annual meeting, the ratification of the appointment of PricewaterhouseCoopers LLP requires the affirmative vote of at least a majority of the votes cast on the matter.
+Your board of directors recommends a vote "FOR" such ratification.